inyong37/Study/_Computer/Software/Program.md

 ### XAML | [Wiki](https://en.wikipedia.org/wiki/Extensible_Application_Markup_Language) | [Wiki (Kor)](https://ko.wikipedia.org/wiki/XAML)
 Extensible Application Markup Language (XAML) is a declarative XML-based language developed by Microsoft that is used for initializing structured values and objects.
 It is available under Microsoft's Open Specification Promise.
 The acronym originally stood for Extensible Avalon Markup Language, Avalon being the code-name for Windows Presentation Foundation (WPF).

+### Windows Presentation Foundation (WPF) | [MS Docs](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2019) | [MS Docs (Kor)](https://docs.microsoft.com/ko-kr/visualstudio/designers/getting-started-with-wpf?view=vs-2019)
+Windows Presentation Foundation (WPF) is a UI framework that creates desktop client applications.
+The WPF development platform supports a broad set of application development features, including an application model, resources, controls, graphics, layout, data binding, documents, and security.
+The framework is part of .NET, so if you have previously built applications with .NET using ASP.NET or Windows Forms, the programming experience should be familiar.
+WPF uses the Extensible Application Markup Language (XAML) to provide a declarative model for application programming.

 # Profiling | [Wiki](https://en.wikipedia.org/wiki/Profiling_(computer_programming))
 Profiling in computer science is a form of dynamic program analysis that measures, for example, the space(memory) or time complexity of a program, the usage of particular instructions, or frequency and duration of function calls.
 The most common use of profiling information is to aid program optimization.